oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY respond with the 500 status code.

 OpenC2 Consumers that receive the 'delete pf:rule_number' Command:
+* SHOULD respond with Response code 200 upon successful parsing of the 'delete pf:rule_number' Command and subsequent removal of the corresponding rule.
+* upon successful parsing but failure to remove the corresponding rule:
+    * MUST NOT respond with the 200 status code.
+    * MUST respond with the 500 status code.
+    * SHOULD respond with 'Firewall rule not removed or updated' in the status text.
 * but cannot parse or process the 'delete pf:rule_number' Command:
     * MUST NOT respond with the 200 status code.
     * SHOULD respond with the 400 status code.